 Drug-drug interactions (DDIs) occur when the pharmacological activity of one drug is altered by a second drug.
 As multimorbidity and polypharmacotherapy are becoming more common due to aging populations, the risk of DDIs is rapidly increasing.
-In this webinar, InSphero Head of Technologies and Platforms Dr. Olivier Frey and Dr. Christian Lohasz from the Bio Engineering Laboratory at ETH Zurich, will present a scalable, gravity-driven microfluidic system for studying DDIs in a multi-tissue network comprised of 3D human liver and tumor models, using drug combinations known to cause DDIs in vivo.
+In this webinar, InSphero Head of Technologies and Platforms Dr. Olivier Frey and Dr. Christian Lohasz from the Bio Engineering Laboratory at ETH Zurich, a scalable, gravity-driven microfluidic system for studying DDIs in a multi-tissue network comprised of 3D human liver and tumor models, using drug combinations known to cause DDIs in vivo.
 This study was recently published in the journal Advanced Biosystems.

 - Challenges of modeling DDIs in vitro and how multi-tissue microfluidic networks enable DDI testing

 - Characteristics of 3D human liver and tumor models suitable for pharmacological investigations